 The banana is a nutritional powerhouse, packed with energy-giving carbohydrate and heart-healthy potassium.
 Find out more about the UK's favourite fruit.

 Bananas are the UK’s most popular fruit.
-On average we eat 10kg of bananas each year (about 100 bananas).
+On average we each eat 10kg of bananas every year (about 100 bananas).
 There are hundreds of edible varieties that fall into two distinct species: the banana and the plantain banana.